 }

-In general, almost all languages have global functions implemented, in one way or another, or with their language peculiarities.
+In general, almost all languages have global functions implemented, one way or another, or with their language-specific peculiarities.
 But they have them.

 It is often said that using global variables is a bad practice.
-Well, it is not always a bad practice.
-In fact, it’s not just that they have their utility; they are necessary for the program to work (the entry point, for instance, is a global variable).
+Well, it’s not always a bad practice.
+In fact, not only are they useful, but they are necessary for the program to work (the entry point, for starters, is a global variable).

-If you stop to think, there is actually no conceptual difference between a global variable and a local variable.
+If you think about it, there is actually no conceptual difference between a global variable and a local variable.
 A global variable also has its scope.
-It’s just that since it is outside of any block, its “block” is the entire program.
+It’s just that since it’s outside of any block, its “block” is the entire program.

 What is true is that abusing global variables is a bad practice.
 In general, we should always use local variables whenever possible, and use global variables in the few cases where it is truly essential.

-Let’s see a very simple example in a hypothetical machine that reads a temperature and uses a function to modify it.
+Let’s look at a very simple example, in a hypothetical machine that reads a temperature and uses a function to modify it.

 int rawTemperature; // Declaration of a global variable